dotnet/designs/accepted/2020/platform-checks/platform-checks.md

 > 'UIApplicationExitsOnSuspend' has been deprecated since iOS 13.1

-Miguel decides that he'll tackle that problem later as he needs to ship now.
+Miguel decides that he'll tackle that problem later as he needs to ship now,so he invokes the generic "Suppress in code" code fixer which surrounds his code with `#pragma warning disable`.

 ### Detecting removal of OS APIs